Manhunt 2: Gameplay

 While out of combat, players must hide from enemies by staying out of their point of view or hiding in the shadows.
 The shadow system in the game has been tweaked from the first game.
 In Manhunt, unless a hunter saw a player enter a shadow area, he would be unable to detect the player within it.
 In Manhunt 2 however, enemy AI has been expanded, with some enemies more vigilant than others.
 When hiding in the shadows, if an enemy investigates the area, the player may have to mimic a combination of buttons or motions (similar to that of a quick time event), in order to regulate the character's breathing so as to ensure that he remains calm and undetected.
 In the PC and Wii version, the player must keep the cursor inside an on-screen circle.
 Climbing and crawling have been added to the game to increase the sense of exploration.
 Another new feature is the ability to smash lights so as to create extra pockets of shadow.
 Audio is an important aspect of the game.
 Tasks such as running, opening doors, walking on gravel and cornstalks, or accidentally knocking objects over, can alert the enemy to the player's position.
 However, sound sources such as machinery can be used as a tool to cover the player's own noise.
 Other forms of combat aside from stealth are incorporated.
 Firearms allow for gunfights.
 Players can take cover from enemy fire, while individual body parts such as the head can be targeted.
-Painkillers can be found throughout the game, improving the player's low health.
+Painkillers can be found throughout the game, improving the player's health.
 When the player is discovered by an enemy, they can either run, hide or attempt to fight back with hand-to-hand combat.

 Synopsis

 Setting

-Manhunt 2 takes place in 2007, within the fictional city of Cottonmouth, which is inspired by several southern US cities, mainly New Orleans.
+Manhunt 2 takes place circa 2007, with flashback sequences set six years prior, within the fictional city of Cottonmouth, which is inspired by several southern US cities, mainly New Orleans.
 Like its predecessor, the game is part of the same shared universe as the Grand Theft Auto series also created by Rockstar Games.